AMOSSYS/OpenDTeX-Secure-Boot-DRTM/README.rst

 License
 =======

-This software is licensed under the simplified BSD License.
+This software is licensed under the Modified BSD License.
 See the ``COPYING.txt`` file for the full license text.

 More Information